camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![The process instance is waiting at the active user task A with the migrated timer boundary event attached.](assets/process-instance-migration/migration-catch-event-different-target.png)

 Mapping catch events applies to other event types as well.
-For example, if you want to keep the message name the same for a message event subprocess start event, you should map the message start event when migrating the process instance.
+For example, if you want to keep the message name the same for a message event subprocess, you should map the start event of the event subprocess when migrating the process instance.
-Another example would be to preserve a signal name for an intermediate signal catch event, you should map the signal catch event when to the one in the target while migrating the process instance.
+Another example would be to preserve a signal name for an intermediate signal catch event attached to an event-based gateway.
+In this case, you should map the signal catch event to the one in the target while migrating the process instance.

 #### No mapping instruction is provided between the catch events